 With what tools?

-Then, once the researcher has decided to go on the Web, he must determine where to look for the information.
-The options are numerous: bibliographic databases, general or specialized search engines, dictionaries, encyclopedias, blogs, wikis, discussion forums ...
-Each option has advantages and disadvantages that must be evaluated according to the context, needs, objectives.
+Then, once the researcher has decided to go on the WebIn order to do this, the user must determine where to look for information.
+There are many options: bibliographic databases, general or specialized search engines, dictionaries, encyclopedias, blogs, wikis, discussion forums...
+Each option has advantages and disadvantages that must be evaluated according to the context, needs and objectives.

 When to stop looking?